WallaceCopen/portfolio/README.md

 # My Personal Portfolio

 This is my portfolio, I am making to display my projects and skills.
-I am creating it using React.
+I am creating it with React.